 Open directories like Awesome Agents, Mychaelangelo’s Agent Market Map, and AI Agents List are tracking hundreds of emerging agent types and stacks.
 But the key trend isn’t the number of agents—it’s the composability of systems.
 We’re seeing the shift from:

-“Agents as apps” “Agents as infrastructure primitives”
+“Agents as apps” → “Agents as infrastructure primitives”

 Just as the cloud turned compute into APIs, agentic AI is turning cognition into composable services.
 Modularity, not monoliths, will define the future of enterprise intelligence.

-There are lots of types of Agents, and Agentic Systems… the key is know how to leverage
+There are lots of types of Agents, and Agentic Systems… the key is to know how to leverage this new architecture for your business.

 Here’s a high-level breakdown: